sechiller/kickstarter-analysis/README.md

      Most of the time, a smaller goal leads to a higher chance of a successful outcome.
 The excseption is the 9 plays that have a budget between $35,000 and $44,999 which show a much higher rate of success.
 This might warrant further investigation.
 You can also conclude that the majorities of plays had a goal of $1,000 to $4,999 with 85% of plays having goals of less than $10,000.

 - What are some limitations of this dataset?

+     There is a wide array of data (countries, dates, budgets, categories) in this dataset.
+It may be valuable to find and focus on a dataset that is more focused on plays and theater.
+There may also be additional data points that are relevant to plays and theater, like ticket sales, marketing, or attendance, that would be valuable to explore but are not included in this dataset.

 - What are some other possible tables and/or graphs that we could create?